-In this study, participants aged 55-74 years old, who had history of cigarette smoking >30 years or former smokers who had quit within 15 years were screened using low-dose CT (LDCT) or CXR, yearly for three consecutive years.
+In this study, participants aged 55-74 years old, who had history of cigarette smoking >30 years or former smokers who had quit within 15 years were screened using low-dose CT (LDCT) or chest X-ray (CXR), yearly for three consecutive years.

 Those who had yearly LDCT screening had higher number of lung cancer diagnosed when compared with screening using CXR only.

-However, if you fall into the above risk group and can afford to pay for your own LDCT screening, you can reduce the risk of death by 20% for your own self.
+However, if you fall into the above risk group and you can afford to pay for your own LDCT screening, you should get it done…yesterday.

 There are active research being conducted using tumour auto-antibodies (TAA) and circulating tumor cells as complementary tools to improve early detection of lung cancer.

-Tumour auto-antibodies had been found to be present even before the disease became symptomatic.
+Tumour auto-antibodies had been found to be present even before the disease become symptomatic, with aim to detect patients with lung cancer more accurately at earlier stage.

 Currently, there are using a panel of seven tumour auto-antibody and the results from their study was very impressive, with positive predictive value of 95%!